FBI Director Kash Patel clashes with skeptical Democrats at contentious hearing

 The appearance Tuesday before the Senate Judiciary Committee represented the first oversight hearing of Patel's young but tumultuous tenure and provided a high-stakes platform for him to try to demonstrate that he is the right person for the job at a time of internal upheaval and mounting concerns about political violence inside the United States, a threat laid bare by last week's killing of conservative activist Charlie Kirk at a college campus in Utah.

-Patel, backed by Republican lawmakers who signaled their support for him, sought to keep the focus on what he said was a record of accomplishment in fighting violent crime, protecting children from abuse and disrupting the flow of fentanyl.
-He touted that the man suspected in Kirk's killing was arrested within 33 hours but did not mention that he had created confusion soon after the killing by posting on social media that “the subject” was in custody.
+Patel, backed by Republican lawmakers who signaled their support for him, sought to keep the focus on what he said was a series of accomplishments in fighting violent crime, protecting children from abuse and disrupting the flow of fentanyl.
+He boasted Tuesday that the man suspected in Kirk's killing was arrested within 33 hours but also faced questions over confusion he caused soon after the killing when he posted on social media that “the subject” was in custody.
+That person was later released after investigators determined he had no connection.

+“Could I have been more careful in my verbiage and included ‘a’ subject instead of ‘the’ subject?
+Sure," Patel said.

-Democrats repeatedly tried to steer the hearing back to the turmoil inside the FBI and suggested his firing of experienced agents and supervisors was a troubling about-face from his confirmation hearing pledge in January that he would not look "backwards" or pursue retribution as director.
+Democrats, for their part, repeatedly tried to steer the hearing back to the turmoil inside the FBI and suggested his firing of experienced agents and supervisors was a troubling about-face from his confirmation hearing pledge in January that he would not look "backwards" or seek retaliation as director.

 "I'm not going to mince words: you lied to us," said Sen. Richard Blumenthal, a Connecticut Democrat.

+Patel angrily disputed that suggestion, and said that though he could not discuss the specifics of those firings due to the litigation.
+“Anyone that’s been terminated failed to meet the needs of the FBI and uphold their constitutional duties.”

 Five agents and top-level executives were known to have been summarily fired last month in a purge that current and former officials say has contributed to declining morale.
-Three of them, including former acting director Brian Driscoll, sued last week.
-The complaint alleged that Patel indicated that he was aware that the firings were “likely illegal” but had to carry them out because he was ordered to do so from the White House.

-“These allegations are a searing indictment of your tenure as FBI director,” Blumenthal said.

-Patel angrily disputed the suggestion that he had lied, and said that though he could not discuss the specifics of those firings due to the litigation.
-“Anyone that’s been terminated failed to meet the needs of the FBI and uphold their constitutional duties.”
+One of those, Steve Jensen, helped oversee investigations into the Jan.
+6, 2021 riot at the U.S. Capitol riot.
+Another, Brian Driscoll, served as acting director in the early days of the Trump administration and resisted Justice Department demands to supply the names of agents who investigated Jan.
+6. A third, Chris Meyer, was incorrectly rumored on social media to have participated in the investigation into Trump's retention of classified documents at his Mar-a-Lago estate in Palm Beach, Florida.

 At another point, Patel had a testy exchange with Sen. Dick Durbin, the top Democrat on the committee.
 Durbin of Illinois challenged him on an unsubstantiated theory advanced by Deputy Director Dan Bongino that the placement of pipe bombs on a Washington street ahead of the Jan.
 6, 2021 riot at the U.S. Capitol was an inside job.